 - Traps are available to rent for a $30 cash deposit.
 (Deposits are refunded after the cat is sterilized, released and the trap is returned to the clinic.)
-You return the trap—we return your $30.
+When you return the trap, we return your $30.

 - Feral cats can be tested for FIV/FeLV at the caretakers request for an additional fee of $25.